 The following systems are used for compiling and communicating career-related information.

 Job posting systems are commonly used by companies to inform employees about openings in the organization using Websites, bulletin boards, newsletters, computer systems (e-mail), and other company publications.

 They imply that the organization is more interested in selecting employees from within the company than outside the organization.

 2. Skills Inventories

-Skill inventories are company files of data on employee’s skills, abilities, experiences, and education that often computerized.
+Skill inventories are company files of data on employees’ skills, abilities, experiences, and education that are often computerized.

-They may contain comprehensive records of employee’s work histories, qualifications, education degree, and major fields of study, accomplishment, training completed, skills and knowledge ratings, career objectives, geographical preferences, and anticipated retirement dates.
+They may contain comprehensive records of employees’ work histories, qualifications, education degrees, major fields of study, accomplishments, training completed, skills and knowledge ratings, career objectives, geographical preferences, and anticipated retirement dates.

-Skill inventories are created to help organizations know the characterizes of their workforce so they can effectively utilize employee’s skills.
+Skill inventories are created to help organizations know the characteristics of their workforce so they can effectively utilize employees’ skills.

 They also reveal shortages of critical skills, which is useful for indicating training needs.